List of A Series of Unfortunate Events characters: Kit Snicket

 Kit Snicket is the sister of Lemony and Jacques Snicket, the lover of Dewey Denouement, and the mother of Beatrice II.
 She was four years old when the Schism began and became a member of the fire-fighting side of the V.F.D.

 In Lemony Snicket: The Unauthorized Autobiography, Kit Snicket went to Prufrock Preparatory to work as a teacher under the alias of Mrs. K following Mr. Remora's retirement.
 When Carmelita Spats' parents informed Vice-Principal Nero that Mrs. K was having the students read books that are not on the recommended list, Vice-Principal Nero fired her as Kit made off with two orphans that were attending Prufrock Preparatory.

 In The Grim Grotto, Kit Snicket was mentioned to have helped Captain Widdershins in constructing the Queequg.
 She also warned Gregor Anwhistle about the use of the Medusoid Mycelium.
 By the end of the book, she meets the Baudelaires at Briny Beach and takes them away in her taxicab.

 In The Penultimate Peril, Kit Snicket brings the Baudelaires to Hotel Denouement where she provides them with concierge disguises, mentions that she is pregnant and informs them about Frank and Ernest Denouement.
 Lemony Snicket mentioned that Kit rode a jet ski in order to meet up with Captain Widdershins.

 In The End, Kit Snicket and the Incredible Deadly Viper wash up on the coastal shelf of the island on a raft of books where her legs are injured.
-After regaining conscious, she tells the Baudelaires about how Hector's mobile home crashed into the Queequeg and she got injured when the telegram device fell on her legs.
-Kit also mentions that she doesn't know what happened to Hector, the Quagmires, Captain Widdershin, Fernald, and Fiona when the Great Unknown neared the wreckage.
+After regaining consciousness, she tells the Baudelaires about how Hector's mobile home crashed into the Queequeg and she got injured when the telegram device fell on her legs.
+Kit also mentions that she does not know what happened to Hector, the Quagmires, Captain Widdershins, Fernald, and Fiona when the Great Unknown neared the wreckage.
 Later on, Kit is among those who are poisoned by the Medusoid Mycelium and refuses the hybrid horseradish apple that counters it due to the side effects it has on unborn children.
 As Kit goes into labour, Count Olaf performs his only act of kindness by carrying her to a place to give birth as he helps to deliver her child.
 After Kit dies giving birth, Count Olaf dies from his injuries.
 Both of them are buried next to each other as the Baudelaires take Beatrice Baudelaire II into their custody.

 In the TV series, Kit Snicket is portrayed by Allison Williams.
 It reveals that she was both formerly engaged to Olaf and present the day when Beatrice Baudelaire threw a poisonous dart at Esmé Squalor only to hit the fire chief that was Count Olaf's father.